alasca-association/tarook/docs/getting_started/introduction.rst

 An extra network port is used to hold both, the private and the public virtual IP (VIP).
 As a health check, a script queries the ``/healthz`` resource of HAProxy.
-Both services run in docker containers for isolation.
+Both services run in containers for isolation.
 However, they might be jailed by ``systemd`` in the future instead.

 Control Plane Nodes